Pankhuri1999/BenchmarkingMLModels/README.md

 ### Run Individual Tasks

 Use `singleFramework.py` if you want to run any task individually.
+(Don`t forget to change the path of the dataset while code execution)

 ### Run All Tasks Together

 Use `Overall.py` to execute all five tasks in a single run.
+(Don`t forget to change the path of the dataset while code execution)

 ## Methodology